vdhan/an-expansion/README.md

     - Gold Tower Arrow: Support WoG Gold Tower Arrow
     - HotA Uland: HotA Uland has starting skill Warfare
     - Warfare > Cure First Aid: Support Cure First Aid
+    - Warfare > Cannon: Support Hota Cannon

-- Upgrade: Some creatures have more upgrades
+- Creature Upgrading: Some creatures have more upgrades
   - Second Upgrade: Some creatures have second upgrade
     - Necropolis: Zombies can be upgraded to Mummies
     - Rampart: Dendroid Soldiers can be upgraded to Dendroid Warriors